kcp-dev/kcp/docs/content/concepts/terminology.md

 - a workspace intended for building Knative functions might expose only the Knative serving APIs, ConfigMaps, Secrets, and optionally enable Knative Eventing APIs.

-By default, each workspace has [built-in APIs installed and available to its users](./apis/built-in).
+By default, each workspace has the [built-in APIs installed and available to its users](./apis/built-in).

 More information, including a list of Workspace Types and examples, can be found in the [Workspace Types document](../workspaces/workspace-types/).

-### Virtual Workspace
+## Virtual Workspace

-Virtual Workspaces are proxy-like API servers under a custom URL that provide a computed view of real Workspaces.
-Those workspaces are “virtual” because they adapt or transform the underlying source of truth for the object and potentially the schema the user sees.
-The virtual workspaces provide Kubernetes-cluster-like HTTPs endpoints, just like classic Workspaces, so you can use the typical Kubernetes client tooling to interact with Virtual Workspaces.

-An API object has one source of truth, i.e. it's transactional stored in one system.
-In the context of kcp, this means that an API object is stored in one logical cluster.
-However, a use case that arises is how can someone view API objects across different workspaces in a "single pane of glass" fashion.
-Concretely:
+A Virtual Workspace API server is a Kubernetes-like API server under a custom URL that's serving Virtual Workspaces and Virtual Logical Clusters.
+This API server is very similar to the kcp server and they share the access semantics (in terms of the URL paths and the permission model).

+That API server provides Virtual Workspaces as a set of HTTP/CRUD endpoints that follow the same semantics as the real Workspaces, but that can serve any data (as decided by the virtual workspace developer) in a similar way as the real Workspaces serve resources and objects.
+The term Virtual Logical Cluster has the same meaning, but it's used in a context when the data that's served is the data that's coming from the real logical cluster.

+Most often, the Virtual Workspaces are used to collect and show objects from multiple real Workspaces in a single Virtual Workspace.
+The Virtual Workspaces mechanism also allows transforming that data, e.g. to hide the sensitive information or to add additional information.
+This allows viewing resources across different logical clusters in a "single pane of glass" fashion, which enables two important use cases:

-- the user may have access to different workspaces: a workspace that belongs to the user personally, or one that belongs to a business organization.
+- the user may have access to different workspaces: a workspace that belongs to the user personally, and one that belongs to a business organization.
 The user might want to list and manage their API objects from all workspaces in a single call (e.g. single `kubectl get` invocation),
 - a service provider might want to get a list of all instances (from all users) of the API resource they provide, so that they can do reconciliation, have insights into how their API is used, and more.

-Virtual Workspaces are often limited in terms of what a client can see through them, for instance only selected resources are visible (e.g. resources owned by that user or resources provided by a given service provider).
-It's important to note that virtual workspaces are **not** (necessarily) read-only, some of them can also be used to modify resources (for more details see the document linked below).
+For that reason, the Virtual Workspaces are often tied to another resource, such as `APIExport` or `WorkspaceType`.
+For example, the Virtual Workspace that's showing some resource from all real workspaces might be tied to an APIExport (more about APIExports later in the document).
+However, this is not a strict requirement, there might be Virtual Workspaces that are standalone in this way.

+The RBAC mechanism is used to control what the Virtual Workspaces can access and in what manner.
+It's important to note that the Virtual Workspaces are not read-only, but that they can also mutate resources in the corresponding real logical cluster.

+**Finally, for simplicity, it has been decided to call the Virtual Workspace API server simply as the Virtual Workspace.** This is very important to understand, and this is coming from the fact that the Virtual Workspaces, as introduced above, are simply different endpoints served by that API server.
+The Virtual Workspace doesn't exist as a resource in kcp, it's purely a very flexible API (server) that can connect to the kcp server for the sake of gathering and mutating the needed objects.

-kcp provides a set of default virtual workspaces, but you can also build your own virtual workspaces.
-Virtual Workspaces are implemented in the Go programming language using the appropriate kcp library ([`pkg/virtual/framework`](https://github.com/kcp-dev/kcp/tree/main/pkg/virtual/framework)), and then you run them along with kcp.
+kcp provides a set of default Virtual Workspaces, but you can also build and run your own.
+The Virtual Workspaces are implemented in the Go programming language using the [appropriate kcp library](https://github.com/kcp-dev/kcp/tree/main/pkg/virtual/framework).
+Naturally, such Virtual Workspaces are not integrated in the kcp binary, but are supposed to be run as a dedicated binary alongside the kcp server.

+!!! note
+    In a sharded setup, you need to run the Virtual Workspace (API server) for each kcp shard/server that you have.

 More information, including concrete examples and a list of frequently asked questions, can be found in the [Virtual Workspaces document](../workspaces/virtual-workspaces/).